“Abide in Me”

 Jesus said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).
-A constant abiding in Christ means to have a living relationship with Him.
+A constant abiding in Christ means to having a living relationship with Him.
 This is a vital element in the spiritual growth and fruitfulness of the believer.
-Occasional focus on spiritual matters is not enough (Hebrews 10:22).
+Occasional focus on spiritual things is not enough (Hebrews 10:22).

 It is impossible for a person in his own power to escape from the hole of sin into which he has fallen and to bring forth fruits of righteousness.
-Paul writes, that “The carnal mind … is not subject to the law of God, neither indeed can be” (Rom.
-8:7).
-Wherever men hold to the idea that they can save themselves by their own deeds they have no protection from sin (John 15:5b).
+Paul writes, that “The carnal mind … is not subject to the law of God, neither indeed can be” (Romans 8:7).
+Wherever men hold to the notion that they can save themselves by their own deeds they have no protection from sin (John 15:5b).

-As the cut branches get collected and burned, so the unfruitful Christian will suffer ultimate destruction at the end of time (Matt.
-10:28; 13:38–40; 25:41, 46).
+The Christian signified by the cut branch may show a form of religion, but the inner power of conversion in his life is missing (2 Timothy 3:5).
+When tests and trials come, his superficial experience is revealed (Matthew 13:21).
+As the cut branches get collected and burned, so the unfruitful Christian will suffer ultimate destruction at the end of time (Matthew 10:28; 13:38–40; 25:41, 46).
 Those who abandoned the Lord were excluded from the kingdom for not living the Christian life.

 The result will be that the believers will bear fruits.
 Thus, glory comes to God when His image is reflected in the lives of His followers (2 Corinthians 3:18).
 And the character of God will be vindicated when the believers through God’s grace, become partakers of the divine nature (John 13:35).